ethanlabs101/gameguardian-lua-script/README.md

 ---

+## Status: Archived
+> *This project represents my early reverse engineering and scripting work.
+It is no longer maintained, but remains public for educational and historical purposes.*

 ## 💻 About

-This script marks my starting point in tool development, automation, and reverse engineering on mobile games.
-This shows practical Lua scripting, memory manipulation experiments, and my early approach to building custom tools.
+This script marks my starting point in tool development, automation, and reverse engineering within mobile games.
+It demonstrates practical Lua scripting, memory experimentation, and my early approach to building structured custom tools.

+-The project was developed on a non-root Samsung device, without Frida or dump.cs access.
+Working under these constraints forced me to think differently, strategize more carefully, and develop alternative problem-solving approaches that later shaped how I design tools and systems.

--This script was created a few updates ago, functionality is not guaranteed.
+-This script was created a updates ago, functionality is not guaranteed.
 This repos purpose is to document my technical growth and achievements, as well as be a research resource for lua script developers.

 ---